quanvuong/kenya_election_scraping/README.md

 Borrowed code and data from https://github.com/mikelmaron/kenya-election-data.

-Rewrote his code to crawl http://vote.iebc.or.ke/ and output the shapefiles of the voting wards with all accomapnying attributes.
+Rewrote his code to crawl http://vote.iebc.or.ke/ and output the shapefiles of the voting wards with all accompanying attributes.

 Changes:

 1/ Append constituency code + "_" in front of ward name:
 Ex: 1_AIRPORT means that AIRPORT ward belongs to the constituency whose code is 1.